Call for Papers

 Accepted submissions will be part of the conference proceedings and will be published Open Access under the CC BY Licence with the authors keeping the rights in the contributions.

 It is expected that at least one author of each accepted submission registers for attending the conference and presenting the Extended Abstract.
-Each Extended Abstract will be presented in a 15 minutes presentation followed by a 5 minutes round of discussion.
+Each Extended Abstract will be presented in a 15 minutes presentation followed by a 5 minutes round of discussion or as a poster.

 - Conference days: September 12-14, 2023